BMW i8 Roadster (2018-2020) range, MPG, CO2 & charging

 BMW i8 Roadster range, MPG, CO2 and charging

-For your fairly significant outlay you get a five-metre long three-pin plug to connect your i8 Roadster to the grid via a standard socket.
-Unlike some premium plug-ins a Type 2 cable for AC fast charging capability is also included, but the drawback here is that there’s no dedicated home for the charging cables in the i8 Roadster, so they impact boot space further.
+A five-metre long three-pin plug was standard and allows you to connect your i8 Roadster to the grid at a standard socket.
+Unlike with some premium plug-ins, a Type 2 cable for fast charging was also included as standard, but the drawback is that there’s no dedicated home for the charging cables in the Roadster, so they reduce boot space further.

-As we’ve mentioned, if the battery gets low then it can be charged up on the move, too.
-In Sport mode more energy is forced into the battery than in Comfort or Eco Pro modes, while you can also opt to hold the level of charge to use when you get to a low emissions zone, like a town or city.
+As we’ve mentioned, if the battery gets low, it can be charged up on the move.
+In Sport mode more energy is forced into the battery than in Comfort or Eco Pro, while you can also hold the level of charge to use when you get to a low-emissions zone.